18F/handbook/pages/training-and-development/conferences-events-training.md

 When you have submitted that form, you and your supervisor will receive an email with further instructions.
 In the case where the book is not being used for training, the only thing that needs to be done is an email from your supervisor approving the purchase.
-If the book is being used in a training, then there are further tasks to be completed with form SF-182 as detailed in that initial response email.
+If the book is being used for training, then there are further tasks to be completed with form SF-182 as detailed in that initial response email.